bitmark-inc/docs/bitmark-references/bitmark-cli/bitmark-cli.md

 ## password

 Change the password of the selected identity.

+**Arguments.** The `--network` global option must be specified.

-The program will prompt for old password then the new password twice to ensure accurate entry.
+**Additional input.** The CLI will prompt for a password, then prompt for the new password.
+The new password will be prompted a second time to ensure that the password was entered accurately.

-### OPTIONS

 ### EXAMPLE